 Want someone to plan meals for you?

 If you want to ease into meal planning, you might want someone else to put together a delicious meal plan list for you.
-While I was looking for a solution I came across Erin and her amazing $5 meal plan.
+While looking for a solution, I came across Erin and her amazing $5 meal plan.
 For just $5 a month, Erin will send you a delicious meal plan where every meal will cost about $2 per person or even less.

-If you hate spending money but also spending time thinking about what to cook, Erin’s meal plan gives you the best solution: you can get your meals ready much faster by having tasty recipes planned out for you, and the recipes are healthy, delicious and cheap!
+If you hate spending money and spending time thinking about what to cook, Erin’s meal plan gives you the best solution: you can get your meals ready much faster by having tasty recipes planned out for you, and the recipes are healthy, delicious, and cheap!

 Don’t miss out!
 Try the $5 meal plan for free: